freezin-fire/JusticiaDB/README.md

 ## Installation

-Follow these steps to set up and run the Police Database System:
+Follow these steps to set up and run JusticiaDB:

 1. Clone or download the project from the GitHub repository (if available).